softmuneeb/MERN-AWS-projects/ReadMe.md

 Write full steps from start to end, respective to a normal user of this system.
 ...

+Make best case flow:
-* Upgrade Level System, add 25 ton -> withdraw all -> add 25 ton
+* Upgrade Level System, add 25 ton level 1 -> again add 25 ton You level is 2...
+* pend MLM Logic Module 20% goes to ...
+* REFERRING CONDItions ...
 *

+Later:
+* User name not exists? use chatid to store and name to display...
+* Image send
+* Keyboard commands

 PLAN, TON MLM SYSTEM SCHEME: